ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-Resilient Integration with Exchange Online provides the capability to access and manipulate Microsoft Exchange Online (Office 365 in the cloud) messages from the IBM Resilient SOAR Platform.
-The app uses Microsoft Graph API to access the data in Office 365.
-Included in the integrations are the following capabilities:
+Microsoft Exchange Online Functions for IBM Resilient provides the capability to access and manipulate Microsoft Exchange Online messages from the IBM Resilient SOAR Platform.
+The integration uses Microsoft Graph API to access the data in Microsoft 365.
+Included in the integration are the following capabilities:

 * Get the user profile of the specified email address in JSON format.

-* Get a specified message and and return the results in JSON format.
+* Get a specified message and return the results in JSON format.

 * Get a specified message in .eml format and write as an incident attachment.

 * Move a message to a specified "Well-known" Outlook folder.

-* Send an message: from the specified email address to the specified recipients with specified message subject and body text.
+* Send a message from the specified email address to the specified recipients with specified message subject and body text.

 * Query messages of a single user, a list of users, or the whole tenant and return a list of messages matching the criteria:
   * message sender